The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for

 And you’ll be able to see the pictures of where the original hot springs pool was located at in the late 1800s before they moved it to the location it is now.

 How much does it cost to get into the hot springs pool?

 You can get discounts if you go in April and May before Memorial Day.
 Glenwood Hot Springs calls this their “value season” and you can save about $6 off adult entry!

 And remember, you can stay at the Glenwood Hot Springs Resort across the street from the pool and spa where you get free, unlimited entry into the pool, along with a free hot breakfast!

 Not only that, you will get a free parking pass to the Lodge parking lot behind the hotel.
 So, it usually makes a lot of sense to bundle your stay at the Resort!

-When is the best time of year to go to Glenwood Springs?
+When is the best time of year to visit the Glenwood hot springs?